 Along with the number of pouches, the quality and space are important as well.
 If the pouches are not spacious enough, you will have to compromise on the number of things you can keep close to you.
 On top of that, the pouches should not sag.
 If they do, then you will have another problem to take care of.

-On the other hand, if you are a technician or a full-time worker who needs to use a tool apron at all times then it might be better to opt for a belt with multiple features.
-Like high-quality zipped pouches, open pockets with different sizes, clips that help organize tools or hanging loops for added convenience.
+On the other hand, if you are a technician, electrician, or a full-time worker who needs to use a tool apron at all times then it might be better to opt for a belt with multiple features.
+An electrician tool belt or a carpenters tool belt features high-quality zipped pouches, open pockets of different sizes, and clips that help organize tools or hanging loops for added convenience.
+If your tools are on a heavier side, prefer durable leather tool belts.

 Q: What should I have in my tool belt?

 A: If your belt can accommodate, then go for a hammer first and foremost.
-Secondly, keep a drill, screws and nails, a tape measure, pliers, and a wrench at all costs.
+Secondly, keep common tools like a drill, screws and nails, a tape measure, pliers, and a wrench at all costs.

 Q: How does one wear a tool pouch?